 Listen, that's us!
-A sound ethnography on the local reception of the Paul Bowles collection of Moroccan traditional music
+A sound ethnography on the reception of the Bowles collection

 In 1959, the American writer and composer Paul Bowles spent four months in Morocco recording traditional music performances all over the country.

 - Lead school Bern Academy of the Arts

 - Institute Institute Practices and Theories in the Arts